 It is an offence to intentionally or recklessly disturb many species of rare breeding bird while they are nesting.

-The Rare Breeding Birds Panel advocates special caution with regards to making breeding records of any RBBP-listed species public; we list 37 species for which we recommend no records are shared publicly, other than at well-known protected sites.
+The Rare Breeding Birds Panel advocates special caution with regards to making breeding records of any RBBP-listed species public.

-This includes reporting by National Bird News Information Services, sharing on local birdwatching message boards, and via social media such as on Facebook and WhatsApp groups, and sharing on personal websites, blogs, Facebook and Twitter accounts.
+This includes reporting by National Bird News Information Services, sharing on local birdwatching message boards, via social media such as Twitter, Facebook or WhatsApp groups, and on personal websites and blogs.